Heaven: Islam

 Still an afterlife destination of the righteous is conceived in Islam as Jannah (جنة "Garden [of Eden]" translated as "paradise").
 Regarding Eden or paradise the Quran says, "The description of the Paradise promised to the righteous is that under it rivers flow; eternal is its fruit as well as its shade.
-That is the ˹ultimate˺ outcome for the righteous.
+That is the 'ultimate' outcome for the righteous.
 But the outcome for the disbelievers is the Fire!"
 Islam rejects the concept of original sin, and Muslims believe that all human beings are born pure.
 Children automatically go to paradise when they die, regardless of the religion of their parents.

 Paradise is described primarily in physical terms as a place where every wish is immediately fulfilled when asked.
 Islamic texts describe immortal life in Jannah as happy, without negative emotions.
 Those who dwell in Jannah are said to wear costly apparel, partake in exquisite banquets, and recline on couches inlaid with gold or precious stones.
 Inhabitants will rejoice in the company of their parents, spouses, and children.
 In Islam if one's good deeds outweigh one's sins then one may gain entrance to paradise only through God's mercy.
 Conversely, if one's sins outweigh their good deeds they are sent to hell.
 The more good deeds one has performed the higher the level of Jannah one is directed to.

 Mystic Ibn Arabi's (13th century) depiction of Seven Paradises (different from seven heavens).
-Diagram of Jannat Futuhat al-Makkiyya, ca. 1238 (photo: after Futuhat al-Makkiyya, Cairo edition, 1911).
+Diagram of Jannat Futuhat al-Makkiyya, c.
+1238 (photo: after Futuhat al-Makkiyya, Cairo edition, 1911).

-Quran verses which describe paradise include: 13:15, 18:31, 38:49–54, 35:33–35 and 52:17.
+Quranic verses which describe paradise include: 13:15, 18:31, 38:49–54, 35:33–35 and 52:17.

-The Quran refers to Jannah with different names: Al-Firdaws, Jannātu-′Adn ("Garden of Eden" or "Everlasting Gardens"), Jannatu-n-Na'īm ("Garden of Delight"), Jannatu-l-Ma'wa ("Garden of Refuge"), Dāru-s-Salām ("Abode of Peace"), Dāru-l-Muqāma ("Abode of Permanent Stay"), al-Muqāmu-l-Amin ("The Secure Station") and Jannātu-l-Khuld ("Garden of Immortality").
+The Quran refers to Jannah with different names: Al-Firdaws, Jannātu-′Adn ("Garden of Eden" or "Everlasting Gardens"), Jannatu-n-Na'īm ("Garden of Delight"), Jannatu-l-Ma'wa ("Garden of Refuge"), Dāru-s-Salām ("Abode of Peace"), Dāru-l-Muqāma ("Abode of Permanent Stay"), al-Muqāmu-l-Amin ("The Secure Station"), and Jannātu-l-Khuld ("Garden of Immortality").
 In the Hadiths, these are the different regions in paradise.